• Skip to primary navigation

 If possible, washing clothes and footwear between trips outside and also showering will help cut down further on transporting germs back and forth to the animals.
 You can try using shoe covers and changing them out between groups also.

 Following these few tips for quarantining new animals can help to keep everyone more happy and healthy.
-Once their quarantine period is over, make sure you know how to integrate them as well!
+Once their quarantine period is over, make sure you know how to integrate new chickens to the flock!

 Primary Sidebar